Hirendrabhoi/sqldeveloper_task_3/README.md

 # Task 3 – SQL Filtering

 ## Description
-The PDF demonstrates how to filter data in SQL using different conditions and operators.
+How to filter data in SQL using different conditions and operators.

 ## Task Objective
 To understand and implement **SQL data filtering techniques** using: